This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Black Birds With Unique Characteristics in Texas

-- Red-winged Blackbirds with their distinctive red and yellow patches
+- Red-winged Blackbirds: Flash their fiery red and yellow wing patches—nature’s tiny warning signals.

 Identifying Black Birds in Texas